-Yes, we’re talking about ‘staycations’, or its sister portmanteau ‘holistay’.
-Silly terms, true, but now’s not the time to be pernickety.
-The North-West is particularly blessed in this area; whether you want a trip away in beautiful scenery, with rolling green hills and huge expanses of crystal clear water, a vibrant city break, or the opportunity to visit some of the most significant locations Britain has to offer.
+The North is particularly blessed in this area; whether you want a trip away in beautiful scenery, with rolling green hills and huge expanses of crystal clear water, a vibrant city break, or the opportunity to visit some of the most significant locations Britain has to offer.

 An opportunity to visit some of the most significant locations Britain has to offer

-You’ll undoubtedly enjoy these just as much as any trip abroad, and you’ll even have the feelgood knowledge that you’re doing your bit for concerned locals who rely on tourism in a time of crisis.
-In fact, if you don’t like your North-West staycation holiday, I’ll personally give you your money back.*
+You’ll undoubtedly enjoy these just as much as any trip abroad, and you’ll even have the feel-good knowledge that you’re doing your bit for concerned locals who rely on tourism in a time of crisis.
+Here are some ideas for Staycation holidays away in the North of England.

 Here are our picks